Claiming for expenses

 Receipt or credit card record: Be aware that our auditors draw a distinction between a receipt (which usually contains details of what was bought) and a credit card transaction record (which only tells you the amount debited to your card account) – it is the receipt that they will want to see.

-Online transactions: Make a printout of the receipt.
+Online transactions: Provide a printout of the receipt.

-Restaurants: We know it can be tricky in a restaurant when there are people from several institutions present at a meal.
+Restaurants: We know it can be difficult in a restaurant when there are people from several institutions present at a meal.
 In this case, ask for individual receipts or for copies of the receipt, but always try to obtain the original receipt.
 In extenuating circumstances, we will accept either a photocopy or photograph of the original receipt, but you must also supply the name and institution/company of the person who has the original receipt.
+In the cases of business entertainment, the names of those entertained, their institutions and the purpose of entertainment must be included with the claim.
+Where the ratio of employees to non-employees is higher than 5:1, claims should explain the reason why having such a high number of employees present was necessary.
+(This information may be required by HMRC auditors.)

 Oyster Cards: You need to register for an Oyster Online account.
 This will allow you to get a statement of all journeys taken (up to eight weeks ago) and you should submit this statement with your claim, indicating which journeys are being claimed.
 This requirement is owing to HMRC's rules on Oyster Cards.

-Extenuating circumstances: If there are cases where a receipt has not been obtained, talk to Michael Robinson (the Accounts Clerk) or another member of the Accounts Office who will be able to help you.
+Extenuating circumstances: If there are cases where a receipt has not been obtained, talk to one of the Accounts Clerks who will be able to advise you.

 Car travel: travelling in your own car can be claimed at 45p per mile for the first 10,000 miles and a lower rate thereafter.
 This mileage rate covers any costs relating to the car, including petrol.
 It is your responsibility to ensure that your car is insured for business use.
 Motor cycles are claimed at a lower rate of 24p per mile; pedal cycles cannot be claimed.